 What is the Automotive Technology program?

-The purpose of this program is to provide specialized automotive technician training, classroom instruction and practical shop experience to prepare individuals to engage in entry-level service and maintenance positions in the automotive industry.
+The purpose of this program is to provide specialized classroom instruction and practical shop experience to prepare individuals to engage in entry-level service and maintenance positions in the automotive industry.
 The program prepares students to safely use and maintain hand tools, power tools, jacks, and hoisting equipment.
 Instruction in the diagnosis and repair of engines, fuel systems, drive train, electrical systems, brake systems, and suspension systems are included.
-The competencies in the automotive technician training program directly correlate with the knowledge required for the certification test given by the National Institute for Automotive Service Excellence (ASE).
+The competencies in the automotive technology training program directly correlate with the knowledge required for the certification test given by the National Institute for Automotive Service Excellence (ASE).

 - Demonstrate knowledge of proper safety procedures in the shop.

 - Demonstrate ability to set-up, operate and maintain hand and power tools, jacks, and hoisting equipment.

 - Demonstrate a working knowledge of diagnosis of malfunctions of engines, fuel, electrical, cooling, and brake systems, drive train, and suspension systems.